rubyreferences/rubyref/book/language/syntax/expressions.md

 p a if a = 0.zero?
 ```

-This raises the NameError "undefined local variable or method \`a'".
+This raises the NameError "undefined local variable or method `a`".

 When ruby parses this expression it first encounters `a` as a method
 call in the "then" expression, then later it sees the assignment to `a`